 Egypt has suffered through a new wave of attacks emanating from previously unknown groups in the Sinai Peninsula.
-One group calling itself the Abdullah Azzam Brigades, named after a mentor of Al Qaeda leader Osama bin Laden, claimed responsibility for the October 2004 bombs attacks in Taba and the July 2005 attack in the Egyptian resort town of Sharm al-Shaykh.
 After each attack, Egyptian authorities identified some of the perpetrators as members of local Bedouin tribes.
-Egyptian security forces have launched several operations in the Sinai and have arrested hundreds of Bedouin suspects, leading some to speculate that police heavy-handedness may be further exacerbating tensions between Bedouin and the state.
+Egyptian security forces have launched several operations in the Sinai and have arrested hundreds of Bedouin suspects, leading some to speculate that police heavyhandedness may be further exacerbating tensions between Bedouin and the state.